Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 Jammers are the top choice for competitive swimmers and triathletes.
 This style looks like a pair of cycling shorts, extending from the waist to just above the knee.
 Jammers offer more coverage than a brief but provide a skin-tight, hydrodynamic fit that compresses your muscles and cuts through the water with minimal resistance.
 Made from high-tech, chlorine-resistant fabrics, they are built for speed and durability.
 If your goal is to perform your best in a race or during intense training, a jammer is the suit you need.
 They are a staple in the world of competitive swim for a reason.

-What Is the Best Material for Men's Swimwear?
+What's the Best Fabric for Men's Swimsuits?

 The fabric of your swimsuit is the single most important factor in its performance, comfort, and lifespan.
 The right material will hold its shape, stand up to chlorine and sun, and feel great against your skin, whether you're training for a meet or just enjoying a day at the beach.
 While style is important, a suit made from cheap, flimsy fabric will stretch, fade, and fall apart before the season is over.